Two years ago, Melody Sutton attended a staff meeting, and it saved her life.

 A network of support is vital to treatment and recovery.
 The American Cancer Society® has free support programs available External Site, including a program that matches newly-diagnosed breast cancer patients with a trained volunteer who has also gone through a similar diagnosis

 If you're a Wellmark member, you can also take advantage of BeWell 24/7SM.
-Call 844-84-BEWELL to get fast answers to your health questions, plus help with exploring treatment options, finding local in-network providers and coordinating care for specialists.
-BeWell 24/7 can even connect you to a care management team member to help organize your care and provide you with resources for your specific condition.
+Call Eight, Four, Four, Eight, Four, Be Well to get fast answers to your health questions, plus help with exploring treatment options, finding local in-network providers and coordinating care for specialists.
+BeWell 24/7 can even connect you to a case management team member to help organize your care and provide you with resources for your specific condition.
 BeWell 24/7 is available at no cost to most Wellmark members.

 For Sutton, the fact that the people she worked with were open and willing to talk about her cancer journey was a huge boost.
 Of course, it helped that her supervisor and her leader had been on their own personal journeys with breast cancer.